When to plant Alliums in Pine County, MN

 Pine County, Minnesota is in USDA Hardiness Zone 4a.
 The average last spring frost is May 10 and first fall frost is September 29.

-Pine County County sits in USDA Zone 4a.
+Pine County sits in USDA Zone 4a.
 Alliums grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Alliums grow in Pine County County's climate?
+Can Alliums grow in Pine County's climate?

 Your Pine County Garden Planner — Free